iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 One handy feature is the "Point of Interest Near Me."
 You can use it to quickly find the closest gas station, hotel, grocery store, or other facility.

 ## Driving After a Snowstorm

+My trick for driving in winter (and having zero accidents) is this: after a snowstorm, drive out to the closest main road.
+In a rural area, this is going to be a two-lane "highway" (known elsewhere as a winding country road).

+Wait until there's no traffic (which is actually most of the time).
+Turn out onto the road.
+Brake repeatedly and get a feel for what you're sensing under your tires.

+If there's fresh snow, but your car is sliding gratuitously, there's ice under the snow.
+You'll be able to tell that the type of sliding is not controllable.

+(Moderate sliding from hitting the brakes too hard is normal.)

+I've only encountered this type of ice-under-snow phenomenon about 3-4 times since I've been here.
+My rule is: Turnaround and go back home.
+Wait for the road to be sanded.

+Don't hestitate to drive as slowly as you feel you need to.
+You'll find that New Hampshire folks are patient and don't mind.